 - I’m insecure about my body, and I think if you find my dick okay, I’ll have the confidence to meet up in person.
 (Sort of like: let me show you the goods from a distance, so if you are going to reject me, it’s not in person!)

 - Enough!
 Let’s get to the point.
-A shocking act to feel out if this person is going to disappear, or be open to having sex.
+They are doing a shocking act to feel out if this person is going to disappear, or be open to having sex.
 He’s over simplifying the dating dance, so he doesn’t have to keep working at this!

 - Let’s steer this conversation towards more sexual stuff, so here is mine, show me yours?

 - I’m feeling very turned on, and I’m anticipating being with you sexually.
 That’s why I’m rushing ahead with all these good feelings.Taking a picture of his dick is an effort to feel connected and engaged in a sexual act with you, even if it’s just for his own gratification.

 But dudes, if you are doing this to a woman, or a man, unless they ask you for this, it is not a turn-on.
 Not sexy.
 Not wanted.

 We don’t want to see your dick unless we ask.
 And for some people, this unsolicited dick pic feels a lot like being flashed.
 There’s little difference in what you’re doing and if a stranger strolled up to you on the street and pulled out his naked dick in front of your face.
 How would that feel to you?
 Sexy?
 A great way to turn you on and open the door to having sex with you?

 And so, boundaries are a really great thing.
 If you really want to take the dick pic, take it, but don’t send it!
 For the person receiving said image, let the person know you would prefer not to receive these, unless you ask.

 So other than inappropriate, salacious texts, let’s explore a potentially scarring experience for some – ghosting.